w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 This feature mostly inherits the behavior from [Web Authentication], with the following exceptions:

-- A SPC-enabled `PublicKeyCredentials` can be created in a third-party secure context, **for that third-party**, if given [delegated permission] from the top-level context.
+- When a Relying Party is embedded in a cross-origin iframe that has [delegated permission], that Relying Party is able to register an SPC-enabled `PublicKeyCredential` for itself.
 - A SPC-enabled `PublicKeyCredential` can be exercised in any context where Payment Request API is allowed, i.e. a first-party secure context, or a third-party secure context with [delegated permission] from the top-level